quantmind/lux/luxsite/docs/tutorials/extensions.rst

 .. py:method:: Extension.on_html_document(self, app, request, doc)

 Called the first time the ``request.html_document`` attribute is accessed.
-A chance to add static data for any other Html specific information.
+A chance to add static data or any other Html specific information.

 .. _event_on_form: